Exercise physiology is important for people living with Parkinson’s.

 How do I access an EP?

 Accessing accredited exercise physiology services can make a significant difference in managing the symptoms of Parkinson’s, improving quality of life and maintaining independence.
-In Australia, you can access exercise physiology services through the National Disability Insurance Scheme (NDIS) if you have a confirmed diagnosis of Parkinson’s disease and it is in your early intervention plan.
-This can help cover the costs of sessions with an accredited exercise physiologist.

 It’s advisable to explore all available pathways to find the support that best suits your individual needs.
 Look to:

-• NDIS or My Aged Care plan supports
+• NDIS or My Aged Care plan supports.

 • Contact ESSA to find one near you. https://www.essa.org.au/find-aep